tacitknowledge/flip/README.md

 ## Ant

-If you application is build using Ant you should copy the following libraries to your project library folder:
+If you application is built using Ant you should copy the following libraries to your project library folder:

 1. flip-core-1.0-SNAPSHOT.jar (the core library itself)